 when we do apartment checks it goes down smoother with one of Barb's treats--these are the North Bay elders

 the missionary district is run out of Temiskaming.
 Missionaries in our district are in Val-d'Or (about 3 hours away in Quebec to the east), Rouyn-Noranda (just under 2 hours away in Quebec to the east), North Bay (under 2 hours south), Timmins (about 2.5 hours north west) and us and the DLs in Temiskaming.
 Travel times are assuming the roads are clear and passable but during the winter travel times are increased significantly.
 Since the distances are so vast our weekly district meeting is held on Skype.

 Barb is in the Branch RS Presidency.
 Because everyone travels so far either they meet right after Sunday meetings are over or they meet by telephone conference, usually late at night when we should be in bed

-sometimes Steve counsels missionaries in person but mostly it is by phone
+sometimes Steve counsels missionaries in person but mostly it is by phone. all counseling is done by the request of President Shields and under his direction

 Zone conference is a long way away.
 Six missionaries stopping in at our 'half way house' for a break, a rest and lunch before they continue on their journey.
 We had other commitments so didn't go to Zone Conference.
 The French speaking missionaries, two elders and two sisters who serve in the small Abitibi Branch in Quebec, represent four countries: USA, Tahiti, Canada and England.

 we see neat things in our travels

-before the sisters arrived in Rouyn, Quebec, we worked with the elders from Val-d'Or to clean their apartment up and make it acceptable to women.
+before the sisters arrived in Rouyn, Quebec, Elder Sabin, Elder Hunter, Barb and I worked with the elders from Val-d'Or to clean their apartment up and make it acceptable to women.
 Elders have more tolerance for dirt.

 Elder Hunter, from England, requested 'toad in the hole' for his birthday so Barb got on line, figured out how to make it and after all of our hard work cleaning the Rouyan apartment for the sisters, we hosted his party.